Neutrino Mass Induced $n$-$\overline{n}$ Oscillation: Implications of Quark-Lepton Unification and Majorana Neutrinos

 where the subscripts represent the $U(1)_{B-L}$ charges.
-To correct the erroneous charged fermion mass relations of the GG model one can, for example, extend it in a minimal manner through introduction of a single $45_S$ \cite{Georgi:1979df}.
-Even in such extended GG scenario, with the associated additional Yukawa interactions, the $U(1)_{B-L}$ symmetry remains unbroken \cite{Rao:1983sd}.
-Note that $U(1)_{B-L}$ conservation does not preclude two-body proton decay processes.
-For example, in the $p\to e^+\pi^0$ process, both the initial and the final state have $B-L=+1$.
+To correct the charged fermion mass relations in the GG model, one can minimally extend it by introducing a single $45_S$~\cite{Georgi:1979df}.
+But, even with the additional Yukawa interactions, $U(1)_{B-L}$ remains unbroken~\cite{Rao:1983sd}.
+Note that $U(1)_{B-L}$ conservation allows for two-body proton decays such as $p\to e^+\pi^0$, where both initial and final states have $B-L=+1$.

-If, however, one incorporates Majorana neutrino mass generation, which requires $|\Delta L|=2$, one automatically breaks $U(1)_{B-L}$ by two units.
-This, on the other hand, leads to $|\Delta B|=2$ processes, as we demonstrate next using an effective field theory approach.
-Namely, an analogue of the $d=5$ Weinberg operator within the GG framework yields
+Introduction of Majorana neutrino masses, which requires $|\Delta L|=2$, automatically breaks $U(1)_{B-L}$ by two units, thus inducing $|\Delta B|=2$ processes.
+We can illustrate this via an effective field theory approach~\cite{deGouvea:2014lva}.
+Specifically, an analogue of the $d=5$ Weinberg operator within the GG framework yields

-where $\Lambda$ represents a scale of new physics and $C_{ij}$ are associated Wilson coefficients.
-We see that the dynamics responsible for Majorana neutrino mass, due to unification of quarks and leptons in $SU(5)$, induces baryon-number-violating processes with $|\Delta B|=2$.
-For example, the last term in Eq.\ \eqref{eq:weinberg} can lead to $n$--$\overline{n}$ oscillation via the following $d=9$ operator:
+where $\Lambda$ denotes a new physics scale and $C_{ij}$'s are the associated Wilson coefficients.
+We accommodate model dependence of relevant scales and couplings in the $SU(5)$ broken phase through introduction of $\Lambda_{1,2}$ and $C^{\nu \nu,d d}_{ij}$.
+The dynamics generating Majorana neutrino masses clearly induces $|\Delta B|=2$ processes.
+Namely, the last term in Eq.~\eqref{eq:weinberg} generates $n$--$\overline{n}$ oscillation through the following $d=9$ operator:

-To better understand advocated connection between quark-lepton unification and Majorana neutrino mass generation within the framework of renormalizable $SU(5)$ models, let us consider the following two examples: \begin{itemize} \item \textbf{Type I seesaw.} This scenario, which includes $\nu^c= 1_F$, allows the following Yukawa contraction:
+To better understand advocated connection between quark-lepton unification and Majorana neutrino mass generation within the framework of renormalizable $SU(5)$ models, let us consider the following two examples: \begin{itemize} \item \textbf{Type I seesaw.} If one introduces a Majorana fermion $1_F=\nu^c(1,1,0)$, the Yukawa sector

-The interaction terms on the right-hand side of Eq.\ \eqref{eq:typeone} dictate that $\nu^c$ must have $U(1)_{B-L}$ charge of $+1$.
-Therefore, the following self-interaction